Welcome to VENT Experts!

 Vent to the Outside

-This is not optional.
-The duct must terminate outside your house.
-This is done through a specific roof cowl or a wall vent.
-Never vent into the. roof space.
+Not optional.
+The duct must terminate outside your house through a proper roof cowl or wall vent.
+Never vent into roof space.

 Use Rigid or Semi-Rigid Ducting